posit-dev/setup-air/README.md

   run: air format .
 ```

-By default, no Air commands are performed in the `posit-dev/air-action` installation step unless `args` are provided.
+By default, no Air commands are performed in the `posit-dev/air-action` installation step unless `args` are provided, so you can use `posit-dev/air-action` as a simple Air installer.

 ### Install specific versions